Owen-Allen/-bookstore/instructions/PROJECT.md

-when making author_id, have an A as first letter: ex: A123131411 NOTES 12/02/2021 book needs an author, we need to add this limitation
+when making author_id, have an A as first letter: ex: A123131411 NOTES 12/02/2021 book needs an author, we need to add this limitation we need to query by INNER JOINS, NOT natural joins example to 'natural join' user_account and user_order select * from user_order inner join user_account using (user_id)